 When you make a Wheaton Fund leadership gift you contribute to the fiscal strength of the institution.
 Your gift supports the experiences that have come to define our institution and that prepare Wheaton students to become leaders in their communities, our nation, and around the world.

-By contributing your time, talent, treasure, and ties—each and every year—you can give new strength and vision to the value of Wheaton’s distinctive liberal arts education.
+By contributing each and every year, you give new strength and vision to the value of Wheaton’s distinctive liberal arts education.
 When you demonstrate your support through the Wheaton Fund, you provide for a variety of learning experiences in the classroom and beyond.
-The Wheaton Fund provides support to every academic and administrative department on campus.
-Your gifts fuel Wheaton’s academic enterprise.

 Now more than ever, leadership gifts through the Wheaton Fund are essential to the college’s annual fundraising efforts.
 You can direct your gift to the area of greatest need, to the arts or STEM learning, to the library, or athletics.
 You can support financial aid by pledging a multi-year Wheaton Fund scholarship, or you could support experiential learning by establishing a Wheaton Fund internship.